Property404/bf2c/README.md

 # bf2c
 Brainfuck-to-C webapp written in Brainfuck (with a Node server)

+Requires [Dagan's Brainfuck Interpretor](https://github.com/Property404/bf2c) to be installed